This post may contain affiliate links. Read my full disclosure policy.

 When our heart opens, we find Truth in every season and every moment of our life.
 Nothing is excluded; no one is separate. ~Dorothy Hunt

-Grilling salmon depends on:
+Grilling salmon depends on the following:

 - The type or variety of salmon you have.